 This prospectus is part of a Registration Statement on Form S-1 that we filed with the SEC.
-The Selling Stockholder may, from time to time, sell up to 5,000,000 shares of Holdco Common Stock, as described in this prospectus.
-We will not receive any proceeds from the sale by the Selling Stockholder of the securities described in this prospectus.
+The Selling Stockholders may, from time to time, sell up to 7,218,726 shares of Holdco Common Stock, as described in this prospectus.
+We will not receive any proceeds from the sale by the Selling Stockholders of the securities described in this prospectus.
+However, we may receive up to approximately \$5.9 million in aggregate gross proceeds upon the exercise of the Private Placement Warrants, if any.

 You should rely only on the information contained in this prospectus, any supplement to this prospectus or in any free writing prospectus, filed with the SEC.
-Neither we nor the Selling Stockholder have authorized anyone to provide you with additional information or information different from that contained in this prospectus, or any applicable prospectus supplement or any free writing prospectuses prepared by us or on our behalf and filed with the SEC.
+Neither we nor the Selling Stockholders have authorized anyone to provide you with additional information or information different from that contained in this prospectus, or any applicable prospectus supplement or any free writing prospectuses prepared by us or on our behalf and filed with the SEC.
 We take no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
-The Selling Stockholder is offering to sell our securities only in jurisdictions where offers and sales are permitted.
-The information contained in this prospectus is accurate only as of the date of this prospectus, regardless of the time of delivery of this prospectus or any sale of our securities.
+Neither we nor the Selling Stockholders will make an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
+You should assume that the information appearing in this prospectus, any post-effective amendment and any applicable prospectus supplement to this prospectus is accurate only as of the date on its respective cover, regardless of the time of delivery of this prospectus or any sale of our securities.
 Our business, financial condition, results of operations and prospects may have changed since that date.